aybukzrn/aybukzrn/README.md

 # Hi there!
 I'm Aybüke Zeren 👋

-I'm a passionate **Computer Engineering Student** and a **Full Stack Developer** from Turkey.
+I'm a passionate **Software Engineering Student** and a **Front-End Developer** from Turkey.
 I enjoy building interactive web applications and exploring the depths of system architecture.

 Recently, I've been focusing on **React** ecosystems, **Data Analysis** with Python, and experimenting with **AI Agents**.